ponyspeed888/EFCoreScaffolding/README.md

+## The UseEntityConfig Branch

-To specify which entity to generate config file look for this line
+To specify which entity to generate config file look for this line in T4Helper.t4

     string [] UseConfigure = new string [] { "Order", "OrderDetail"} ;

 and fill with the entity names you want to generate config file.
 The generate config file is like :

+The generated EntityConfiguration is like :

 public partial class OrderConfiguration : IEntityTypeConfiguration<Order>